zerynth/docs-v3/docs/new_posts/2021-03-26-zdevicemanger-cli.md

 The command opens the default system browser to the login/registration page and waits for user input.

-In the login/registration page, the user can log in providing a valid email and the corresponding password.
+On the login/registration page, the user can log in providing a valid email and the corresponding password.
 It is also possible to login using Google or Facebook OAuth services.
-If the user do not have a Zerynth account it is possible to register providing a valid email, a nick name and a password.
+If the user does not have a Zerynth account it is possible to register providing a valid email, a nick name and a password.

 Once a correct login/registration is performed, the browser will display a web welcome page.